eulerhm/splc-challenge/index.md

 All test reports are available in [TestResults](TestResults).
 The frequent item set mining analysis was performed using the Apriori implementation of the [mlxtend library](https://pypi.org/project/mlxtend/).

-There are some [descriptive data[(Descriptive data/) in this repository.
+There are some [descriptive data](Descriptive%20data) in this repository.

 ### Contact